 Sir John Glubb, known more commonly as Glubb Pasha, studied empires broadly and in specific.
 As a British army general and historian, he was fascinated by the rise and fall of nations.
-From the Assyrians well before the birth of Christ to Britain post-WWII, he found that all great nations and empires follow the same pattern, and he wrote about this in his book, “The Fate of Empires.”
-They all go through the same ages:
+From the Assyrians well before the birth of Christ to Britain post-WWII, he found that all great nations and empires follow the same pattern, and he wrote about this in, “The Fate of Empires.”
+They all go through:

 - The Age of Pioneers (Outburst and Expansion)